Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: Introduction

 {\it Stochastic calculus via regularization} for real processes was initiated in \cite{RussoVallois91} and \cite{RussoVallois93}.
 It is an efficient calculus for non-semimartingales whose related literature is surveyed in \cite{RussoVallois07}.

-Given a locally bounded real process $Y$ and a continuous real process $X$, the forward integral of $Y$ with respect to $X$ and the covariation are defined as follows.
-Suppose that for every $t \in [0,T]$, the limit $I(t)$ [resp. $C(t)$] in probability exists:
+Let $T > 0$.
+The processes will be indexed by $[0,T]$ adopting the convention described Notation \ref{Not0}.
+In the whole paper $s$ will be a real in $[0,T]$.
+All the considered processes will be considered as measurable from $[s,T] \times \Omega$ (equipped with the product of the Borel $\sigma$-field of $[s,T]$ and the $\sigma$-algebra of all events $\mathscr{F}$) and the Borel $\sigma$-field of the value space, for instance $\R$.
+Given an a.s. bounded [resp. continuous] real process $Y$ [resp. $X$], the forward integral of $Y$ with respect to $X$ and the covariation between $Y$ and $X$ are defined as follows.
+Suppose that, for every $t \in [s,T]$, the limit $I(t)$ [resp. $C(t)$] in probability exists:

-If the random function $I$ (resp. $C$) admits a continuous version, that will be denoted with $\int_0^\cdot Y d^-X$ (resp. $[X,Y]$).
-It is the {\it forward integral} of $Y$ with respect to $X$ (resp. the {\it covariation} of $X$ and $Y$).
-If $X$ is a real continuous semimartingale and $Y$ is a c\`adl\`ag process which is progressively measurable (resp. a semimartingale), the integral $\int_0^\cdot Y d^-X$ (resp. the covariation $[X,Y]$) is the same as the classical It\^o's integral (resp. covariation).
+If the random function $I$ [resp. $C$] admits a continuous version, this will be denoted by $\int_s^\cdot Y d^-X$ [resp. $[X,Y]$].
+It is the {\it forward integral} of $Y$ with respect to $X$ [resp. the {\it covariation} of $X$ and $Y$].
+If $X$ is a real continuous semimartingale and $Y$ is a c\`adl\`ag process which is progressively measurable [resp. a semimartingale], the integral $\int_s^\cdot Y d^-X$ [resp. the covariation $[X,Y]$] is the same as the classical It\^o's integral [resp. covariation].

-The definition of $[X,Y]$ given above is slightly more general (weak) than in \cite{RussoVallois07}.
-There the authors supposed that the convergence in (\ref{DefRealIntCov}) holds in the ucp (uniformly convergence in probability) topology.
-In this work we use the weak definition for the real case, i.e. when both $X$ and $Y$ are real, and the strong definition, via ucp convergence, when either $X$ or $Y$ is not one-dimensional.
+The definition of $[X,Y]$ given above is slightly more general (weaker) than the one in \cite{RussoVallois07}.
+There the authors supposed that the convergence in (\ref{DefRealIntCov}) holds in the ucp (uniformly convergence in probability) topology.\footnote{Given a Banach space $B$ and a probability space $(\Omega, \mathbb{P})$ a family of processes $\X^\epsilon\colon \Omega \times [s, T] \to B$ is said to converge in the ucp sense to $\X\colon \Omega \times [s, T] \to B$, when $\epsilon$ goes to zero, if $ \lim_{\epsilon \to 0} \sup_{t\in [s,T]} |\X^\epsilon_t - \X_t|_B = 0, $ in probability.} In this work we use the weak definition for the real case, i.e. when both $X$ and $Y$ are real, and the strong definition, via ucp convergence, when either $X$ or $Y$ is not one-dimensional.
 When $X=Y$ the two definitions are equivalent taking into account Lemma 2.1 of \cite{RussoVallois07}.